ec-europa/platform-dev/README.md

 ## Checking for coding standards violations

-When a development build is created by executing the 'build-platform-dev' Phing target PHP CodeSniffer will be set up and can be run with the following
+When a development build is created by executing the 'setup-php-codesniffer' Phing target PHP CodeSniffer will be set up and can be run with the following
 command: